AdobeDocs/audience-manager-learn.en/help/intro-to-audience-manager/introduction-to-identity-in-audience-manager.md

 ---
 title: Introduction to Identity in Audience Manager
 description: In this video, you will learn how Adobe Audience Manager manages identity, including internal profiles and profile merging as well as ID syncing with partners.
+landing-page-description: Learn how Audience Manager manages identity, including internal profiles and profile merging as well as ID syncing with partners.
 feature: id syncs
 topics:
 audience: all